teaching-ml/2022/index.md

 We will conduct an open double-blinded peer-review using [openreview.net](https://openreview.net) on all contributions and select contributions based on the reviewers' feedback.
 Here are the important dates:

-- TBA, 2022: Submission opens
+* TBA, 2022: Submission opens
-- TBA, 2022: Submission Deadline **Deadline extended** (no submissions past this date)
+* June 20, 2022: Paper submissions due
-- TBA, 2022: Paper Confirmations
+* July 13, 2022: Paper decisions

 Each submitted paper will be reviewed publicly by at least two experienced machine learning instructors.